-The Brazilian Health Regulatory Agency (ANVISA) has issued a technical note detailing the classification process for formulated products derived from equivalent technical products.
-This guidance ensures consistency in toxicological classification, particularly when complete product studies are unavailable, aligning with the standards of RDC No. 294, issued on July 29, 2019.
+On 26 December 2024, the Brazilian Health Regulatory Agency (ANVISA) issued a technical note detailing the toxicological classification process for formulated products derived from equivalent technical products.
+The guidelines aim to ensure consistency in toxicological classification, particularly when complete product studies are unavailable, aligning with the standards of RDC No. 294, issued on July 29, 2019.

 Overview of Toxicological Classification

-ANVISA's classification framework evaluates formulated products using toxicological studies or, when unavailable, by analyzing the toxicological properties of individual components.
+ANVISA's classification framework evaluates formulated products based on available toxicological studies or, when unavailable, by analyzing the toxicological properties of individual components.
 This approach ensures comprehensive health and safety assessments, adhering to Good Laboratory Practices (GLP) and the standards set by the Brazilian Ministry of Agriculture.

 Key Health Endpoints Assessed